Boosting grassroots rugby

 “Safer shower space is now available for our increased number of female players and we are now offering rugby sessions to vulnerable adults with support from local police.“

-Telford Hornets RFC, West Midlands [pictured above: creating a doorway between changing rooms to allow for private shower space for females, which didn’t exist previously at the club]
+At Telford Hornets RFC in the West Midlands, we created a doorway between changing rooms to allow for private shower space for females, which didn’t exist previously at the club

 “The changing room facility improvements have been very well received by all ages and both home and away teams.
 High standard playing facilities are key to retaining young people in sports, especially at a time when we are seeing an overall decrease in playing numbers across the country.”

-Woodford RFC, Essex [pictured above: young people help to create fit-for-purpose changing rooms including bench seating, as pictured in the page header here]
+Woodford RFC, Essex, pictured above: young people help to create fit-for-purpose changing rooms including bench seating